SSU Student Health Center (SHC) Women's Health & Contraception

 G. Pregnancy Testing:

-- Home tests are available at a low cost at the SSU SHC Pharmacy.
+- Home test kits are available at a low cost at the SSU SHC Pharmacy.
 Medical visits with a Nurse Practitionr or an RN are available by appointment.
 These are best scheduled only if you are at least 5 days late with your period or have symptoms that concern you or if you have had a positive home pregnancy test.

 H. Pharmacy Services - See http://www.sonoma.edu/shc/services/pharmacy/html